 Adult worms embed in the mucosa lining of the bladder where they release eggs approximately 60 days after infection.
 The eggs are passed into the environment via the cat’s urine but are not immediately infectious.
 Once in the environment the eggs embryonate, at which time they become infectious.

 It is believed earthworms may be an intermediate host, ingesting the infectious worm eggs which then develop into infective larvae.
 When the earthworm is eaten, the larvae leave the earthworm in the intestine, moults and invades the intestinal wall where it undergoes another moult.
 From there it then makes its way to the bladder via the circulatory system where they moult into adult worms.

 There appear to be differing opinions as to how cats become infected.
-It may be via direct ingestion of an infected earthworm or ingestion of an infected transport host such as a bird who has consumed an infected worm.
+It may be via direct ingestion of an infected earthworm or ingestion of an infected transport host such as a bird who has eaten an infected worm.

 Diagnosis is often incidental during routine analysis of the urine where eggs may be found in the urinary sediment.

 When symptoms do present, such as cystitis or difficulty urinating, your veterinarian will perform a complete physical examination of your cat.
 During the examination, the cat’s bladder may distended and painful if a full or partial blockage has occurred.

-Most cats won’t display obvious signs of infection unless there is a heavy worm burden resulting in inflammation or when the worms are located in the ureter (the duct which passes from the kidney to the bladder) or renal pelvis.
-When symptoms do present, they may be as follows:
+Most cats won’t display obvious symptoms of infection unless there is a heavy worm burden which causes inflammation or if worms are in the ureter or renal pelvis.
+When symptoms do occur, they include:

 - Cystitis (inflammation of the bladder)